meetakbari/SMTP-Protocol-in-C/README.md

 Organization : School of Engineering and Applied Science, Ahmedabad University, India.
 Project : SMTP(Simple Mail Transfer Protocol) Implementation in C using Socket Programming

-# How to run the client and server files
+## How to run client and server file:
 * First compile the server.c file and run using this format : ./server portnumber(any range except 0-1023)
 * Then compile the client.c file and run using this format : ./client 127.0.0.1 portnumber(same as written on server side)